A recent progress that your country has witnessed - Cue Card # 624

 Sample Answer 1:

-Malaysia, as a country, has made tremendous progress over the last few decades in various sectors.
-In fact, with a small population of more than 30 million, Malaysia has become the 26th richest country in terms of total GDP (PPP) number which is $1.068 trillion for the year 2019.
+Malaysia has made tremendous progress over the last few decades in various sectors.
+In fact, with just over 30 million population, my country has become the 26th richest country in the world in terms of total GDP.
 Besides, Malaysia is the 9th most popular tourist destination, ahead of countries like Germany.
 However, the progress, I want to talk about today as far as my country is concerned, is the progress in the education sector, especially in tertiary educational level.

-The ministry of education has also implemented a “Gap Year programme” at eight public universities to give their students one year of break from studies or work to pursue other interests, generally different from his regular life or line of work the chance, in order to volunteer at government agencies so that they can pursue some very important on-the-job experiences.
-As for technology, the existing Malaysian Research and Education Network’s (Myren) online ecosystem to Myren-X - a 100-gigabit high speed broadband infrastructure has been put in place in order to increases bandwidth capacity at public universities to a maximum of 100 gigabits per second (Gbps) for the purpose of enabling big data research and experimentations.
+The ministry of education has also implemented a “Gap Year Programme” at eight public universities to give their students one year of break from studies or work to pursue other interests, to volunteer at government agencies so that they can pursue some important on-the-job experiences.
+As for technology, the existing Malaysian Research and Education Network’s (Myren) online ecosystem to Myren-X - a 100-gigabit high-speed broadband infrastructure has been put in place in order to increases bandwidth capacity at public universities to a maximum of 100 gigabits per second (Gbps) to enable big data research and experimentations.
 On top of that, our education ministry has also introduced the Malaysia English Assessment (MEA) scheme, embedded in the Ecosystem for English Language Learning and Assessment in Higher Education, to nurture holistic, entrepreneurial and “balanced” graduates into our work pools.

 It all started in 2015, and it will continue for some times.
 But the progress is already benefitting my country.
 I certainly feel good about the progress our education system has made so far as it is already on its way to becoming the regional educational hub.
-In fact, a significant number of students from our neighbouring countries has already come to study at our universities and colleges.
-Another thing that I really like about our educational system is that we can actually access overseas education online while also enabling foreigners to access our education system at the same time and bring Malaysian education overseas.
 But the best thing about our new educational approach is that it has already managed to boost the reputation of some of our colleges and universities by raising the public’s confidence in our nation’s ability to provide quality higher education just like any other “developed” nations even though we are not quite there yet.

 Model Answer 2:

-I would like to take the opportunity to thank you for the chance you have given me to talk about a contemporary advancement that our country has witnessed.
+I'd like to take the opportunity to thank you for the chance you have given me to talk about one of the contemporary advancements in our country.
 The development work that I am going to talk about was much anticipated and highly desired, and I believe it will be enormously positive for the country and the citizens.

-My country - (say your country's name), has recently completed a highly ambitious project known as Kankas Super Highway.
-This project has taken more than two decades, and now it ensures better inland communication and transportation throughout the country.
-In terms of the outcome, it has connected several districts with the capital city and people are already getting benefits from this grand project.
+My country (...say your country's name...), has recently completed a highly ambitious project known as Kankas Super Highway.
+This project has taken almost two decades, and now it ensures better inland communication and transportation throughout the country.
+It has connected several districts with the capital city and people are already getting benefits from this grand project.
 Many experts believe that it will dramatically change the trade and transport facilities in our country, especially for people from rural areas.

-The scheme was initiated in 1998 and took almost 20 years to finish.
-However, I have read in a recent newspaper article that some works are still going on, perhaps those were planned at a later phase, and the ministry of rural transportation has allocated more budget to add diversity to this development work.
-For instance, the rail transportation system is expected to be integrated with this project and I guess, this work is still ongoing.
+The scheme was initiated in 1998 and took almost 22 years to finish.
+However, I have heard that some works are still going on, perhaps those were planned at a later phase, and the ministry of rural transportation has allocated more budget to add diversity to this development work.

 It makes me sad that the development works didn't come without a price we were not ready to pay.
 We had to sacrifice two small forests, vast agricultural lands and a few hilly areas- the natural habitat of the flora and fauna, not to mention the overwhelming number of trees that had been cut down to carry on the project.
-I hope we would be able to take some initiatives to cover the loss, at least a portion of it, and make sure the progress in the transportation sector ensures a better life for all citizens.
+I hope we would be able to take some initiatives to cover the loss, at least a portion of it.